Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Introduction

-\item advocate for a separation between spectral filtering and the use of spectral positional encodings, i.e., positional encoding based on spectral information.
-We argue that such encodings should be treated as a design choice for both spectral GNNs and MPNNs and can enhance both architectures (see~\cref{sec:P5}). \end{enumerate}
+\item advocate for a clearer separation between spectral filtering and spectral positional encodings, viewing spectral positional information as a general architectural design choice that can benefit both frameworks (see~\cref{subsec:P4}), and which can be constructed either explicitly via eigendecomposition or implicitly through standard GNN message-passing mechanisms.

-\emph{In summary, our positions provide guidance for the graph learning community to conceptualize, analyze, and design GNNs in a unified and principled way.}

-\textbf{Related work} Several efforts have been made to explore the relations between MPNN and spectral GNN architectures.
-For example, \citet{Wang+2022} showed that spectral GNNs share the same expressivity limitations as MPNNs, while \citet{Guo+2025} argued that spectral GNNs might rely far less on spectral information than commonly believed. \citet{perlmutter2023understanding} proposed a mathematical framework, based on geometric scattering, for understanding GNNs, with demonstrated relations to prominent MPNN and spectral GNN architectures.
-While these works provide important insights, they do not provide the level of harmonization we seek here.